In Love Roma Negi cannot cook to save her life, even her boyfriend claims her cooking brings back bad memories.

 Akane Tendo in Ranma ˝.
 Starts out horrible and slowly learns how to cook certain dishes such as curry and tofu acceptably (but still generally very bad tasting results) from her older sister Kasumi over the course of the manga.
-Ranma ˝fanfiction, however, has created a body of fanon that attributes far more outrageous results to her efforts — as seen in the quote on the main page.
+Ranma ½fanfiction, however, has created a body of fanon that attributes far more outrageous results to her efforts.

 Shortly into the last third of the manga series, Akane is capable of cooking a decent, tasty curry, which sends the entire family into shock.
 However, later in that same story, she unwittingly uses a magical water that is capable of healing all wounds, and makes her soup incredibly delicious.
 She puts her faith in this water, so when it runs out, her rice cakes are once again potent enough to knock out a grown man.